PPMD: Gaming career

+In 2021, Nanney was announced as a new signing by Golden Guardians, along with fellow Melee player Edgard "n0ne" L. Sheleby and commentator Kris "Toph" Aldenderfer.
+The organization released its Melee team in late 2023.

 Nanney trains an hour a day on average.
 He has cited one of the reasons for his success as a player due to his ability to outplay his opponents psychologically by forcing them to make bad decisions.